 Your credentials are important, of course, and they need to be included.
-But too much information about your degrees, certifications, and trainings makes clients feel like they’ve stumbled into an overgrown credential jungle.
+But too much information about your degrees, certifications, and trainings makes clients feel like they’ve stumbled into an overgrown jungle of psychotherapy jargon.

 Here are two reasons to avoid credentialing your clients to death:

 Reason #1: Your credentials are confusing.
 Most clients will see the words “licensed professional counselor” or “registered art therapist,” for example, and that’s all they need to see.
 Everything else is gibberish to the average person.

 Reason #2: Credentials are not what clients are looking for.
 They’re looking for words and phrases that match their experience—for example, not “CAC II certified” but “specialized training in helping people with addictions.”

 So, how can you include credentials in a helpful, informative way without being overwhelming?

 First, spell out anything that follows your name.
 It’s okay to do this in a very simple, straightforward way: “I am a licensed professional counselor (LPC) in the state of North Carolina.
 I am also a registered art therapist, board certified (ATR-BC) and a National Certified Counselor (NCC).”